fangwendongcs/AI_Companion_alice/README.md

 ## Product Thinking

-Most AI product prototypes stop at a chat box.
+Most AI products still start from a chat box.
 This project explores a different product question:

 > What does an AI companion feel like when it has a body, visible state, motion feedback, voice, memory boundaries, and interaction beyond text input?